EMP White LogoErin Morrison Photography Logo

 Top 5 Reasons to Schedule Golden Hour Photography

-If you look at your Pinterest Board of all those images you want on your wedding day, I guarantee you that you’ve pinned many photos that happened at golden hour.
+If you look at your Pinterest Board of all the images you want on your wedding day, I guarantee you’ve pinned many photos taken at the golden hour.
 What is golden hour?
 It’s the magic hour.
 The light-perfection hour.
 It’s the best time to take photos on a wedding day.
 But it doesn’t last long.
-This short window of pretty light occurs about one hour before the sunset (depending on the venue).
-Whether you are planning on doing a First Look, or all your photos after the ceremony, this is a time that you don’t want to miss on your wedding day.
+This short window of pretty light occurs about one hour before sunset (depending on the venue).
+Whether you are planning on doing a First Look or all your photos after the ceremony, this is a time that you don’t want to miss on your wedding day.
 Below are the Top 5 Reasons to Schedule Golden Hour Photography.

 1. The Light

-Now, despite it’s name, golden hour doesn’t necessarily have to mean a nice sunset.
+Now, despite its name, golden hour doesn’t necessarily have to mean a nice sunset.
 Even if the day is cloudy, the light is still ideal at this time.
-The shadows are soft, and the subjects (AKA the amazing wedding couple) are basked in an even glow.
+The shadows are soft, and the subjects (AKA the amazing wedding couple) are bathed in an even glow.
 Don’t be bummed by a cloudy day!
 Embrace it!

 2. Back-Up Portrait Time

-This back-up time is particularly more common in the summertime when sunset isn’t until 8:30pm or later.
+This backup time is particularly common in the summertime, when sunset isn’t until 8:30pm or later.
 For winter wedding couples, work with your professional wedding photographer to create a timeline that works well with an earlier sunset.
-This may be an earlier ceremony time or scheduling your couple photos right before you walk down the aisle.
+This may be an earlier ceremony time, or scheduling your couple photos right before you walk down the aisle.

 3. Additional Portrait Locations

-If you are considering an Aisle Look for your wedding then ALL of your couple photos will be during this time.
+If you are considering an Aisle Look for your wedding, then ALL of your couple photos will be during this time.
 Which is great!
-For the couples that chose a First Look, don’t worry.
-You can definitely schedule golden hour photography to your wedding day timeline.
+For the couples who chose a First Look, don’t worry.
+You can definitely schedule golden hour photography for your wedding day timeline.
 It is what we would prefer!
 That way, you get so many different location choices on your wedding day.

-There are some places on a wedding day that we just don’t want to photograph couples at.
+There are some places on a wedding day where we just don’t want to photograph couples.
 Why?
-Because the scene is just not the best.
+Because the scene isn’t the best.
 It may be too bright, too hot, or just too inconvenient.
 Those East Tennessee fields are beautiful, but you will roast in them at 3pm.
-Instead, the perfect time is at golden hour where it’s cooler and the light is softer.
-The quarry overlook at The Quarry Venue is a perfect place for photos.
-But, it is really difficult and time-consuming to get to.
+Instead, the perfect time is at golden hour, when it’s cooler, and the light is softer.
 Scheduling that time after the ceremony when your guests are happily eating cake is a win-win for everyone.

 4. Alone Time